withastro/roadmap/proposals/0000-hybrid-output.md

 Since Astro v1.0.0 was released, we've gotten consistent feedback that more granular control over `output` is a requirement for scaling projects.
 Users would like to statically render some routes and server render others, reducing the need for full static rebuilds for frequently changing data.

 One common use-case is a fully static site that also exposes `api/` endpoints which are handled on the server.
-Another common example is a largely dynamic site that can generate a few static pages (like a landing page) at request time.
-Another use-case is pre-generating routes with heavy dependencies (like `puppeteer`) to slim down the server output.
+Another common example is a largely dynamic site that generates pages at request time, but prerenders heavily-trafficked pages (like a landing page) at build time.
+Another use-case is pre-generating routes with computationally-intensive dependencies (like `puppeteer`) to do as much work as possible ahead of time.

-The eventual solution should enable granular control over `output` on a per-route basis.
-Since `output: 'server'` will default Astro to `'server'` output, this should remain the default.
+Astro already has two `output` modes, `server` and `static`.
+Since `server` already requires deployment adapters, the Prerender API will be an enhancement to the existing `server` mode.

 # Detailed design